A substantial transition is underway in how leading companies are approaching pressing sustainability challenges and social impact goals.

 SAP is also partnering to advance the enabling ecosystem for social procurement —to allow more companies to successfully engage social enterprises as suppliers and service providers within their supply chains.

-Further, in 2021, Unilever launched its Partner Promises program, to engage its suppliers in addressing social inequity; remedying living wage gaps; and measuring, reducing, and reporting on climate emissions in their shared value chains.
+Unilever continues to expand its Partner Promises program, launched in 2021, to engage its suppliers in addressing social inequity; remedying living wage gaps; and measuring, reducing, and reporting on climate emissions in their shared value chains.
 In a related push, Unilever also announced that it will spend €2 billion annually with diverse suppliers worldwide by 2025.

 In 2012, IKEA launched IKEA Social Entrepreneurship to bring suppliers with a social mission into the core of their enterprise.
 Today, IKEA looks for social enterprise partners who create and scale livelihood opportunities for communities that otherwise struggle to access the global labor market.